Interwoven Quotes

 Move softly, move hardly at all, part your thighs,

-Take me slowly w - Author: Kenneth Rexroth
+Take me slowly w ~ Kenneth Rexroth

 Interwoven quotes by Kenneth Rexroth